Medically reviewed by Drugs.com. Last updated on Nov 12, 2022.

 - Pelvic pressure or pain

-- Preeclampsia — a condition that causes high blood pressure and protein in the urine after 20 weeks of pregnancy
+- Preeclampsia — a condition that causes high blood pressure and protein in the urine — before 20 weeks of pregnancy

 - Ovarian cysts

-During a molar pregnancy, the placental tissue develops abnormally, and can appear as a mass of cysts.
-The embryo either doesn't form or is malformed and can't survive.
+During a molar pregnancy, the placenta doesn't form typically.
+It can look like a mass of cysts.
+The fetus either doesn't form or doesn't form regularly and can't survive.

-After a molar pregnancy has been removed, molar tissue may remain and continue to grow.
+After removing a molar pregnancy, molar tissue might remain and continue to grow.
 This is called persistent gestational trophoblastic neoplasia (GTN).
-This occurs in about 15% to 20% of complete molar pregnancies, and up to 5% of partial molar pregnancies.
+GTN happens more often in complete molar pregnancies than it does in partial molar pregnancies.

 - No embryo or fetus